Medidata Blog

 A CEC Charter Should Clearly Articulate the Criteria for CEC Membership, and Junior Members Should Not Be Overlooked.

-Participants stressed the importance of establishing a CEC charter—ideally via an independent vendor—that clearly states the membership requirements.
+Patients stressed the importance of establishing a CEC charter—ideally via an independent vendor—that clearly states the membership requirements.
 A major criterion must be that members are free of any conflicts of interest.
-Participants also discussed a recent trend in which more junior members are recruited, with oversight from an experienced chair, because junior members tend to have more time available.
-The majority of participants also agreed that it’s best to have an odd number of members to help break ties in clinical trial endpoint adjudication and that a geographically-diverse membership is beneficial.
+Patients also discussed a recent trend in which more junior members are recruited, with oversight from an experienced chair, because junior members tend to have more time available.
+The majority of patients also agreed that it’s best to have an odd number of members to help break ties in clinical trial endpoint adjudication and that a geographically-diverse membership is beneficial.

 Determining Standards and Definitions for the CEC Is a Shared Responsibility.